Mystic Canyon Stable

 https://www.ridingwarehouse.com/lc/training/helmet_education/riding_helmet_safety_standards.html

-Buying online you may end up sending items back and for fitting, takes more time and doesn't support our local community.
+Buying items online may not fit properly, taking more time to return/exchange.
 I have bought the same exact model/style of helmet only to find one is more ovular or rounder!
 Crazy, right!?

-Please buy local, we NEED our local tack shops to stay in business!
-Buying in person ensures the best fit from the offerings and assistance from staff with fitting and answering questions helps too.
+Please buy local, we NEED our local tack shops to stay in business, so they are there when we need them in our community!
+Help keep our horse lifestyle alive and well!
+Buying in person ensures the best fit with assistance from staff, support in adjusting/fitting and answering questions too.

-12. Your business policy of full fare with less than 24 hours notice for cancellations/rescheduling doesn't work for me.
+13. Your business policy of no make ups for rescheduling/cancelation doesn't work for me.
 May I still ride at your barn?

-If you don't want to commit to a reserved/recurring time, that's ok!
+If you don't want to commit to a reserved/recurring time, that might be ok at other stables, just ask about and know their policies up front.

-Come prepared to RIDE in the RAIN:) It's FUN and educational to go slower, really!!!
+Come prepared to RIDE in the RAIN or handwalk if you prefer.
+It's FUN and educational to go slower and practice cueing each foot fall, really!

 We work on leg cues and rein management, lateral work/side passing/leg yielding over poles, turn on forehand, turn on haunches, GAMES, skill building/coordination like whip hand offs, circling and weaving cones, spearing a pool ring, backing through barrel patterns, dis/mounting techniques, and MORE!!!

-15. Your business policy is ride rain or shine, yet I don't want myself/my rider to ride in the rain or in the mud.
+16. Your business policy is lessons run ride rain or shine, yet I don't want myself/my rider to ride in the rain or in the mud.
 What can I do during the rainy season?

 Yes!
 Please be not self-conscious of the age difference, we're all works of art in the process of learning life:) Developing skills take time!
 I hope our skilled youth inspire you to improve and remember to be a kid again at heart with awe and wonder, not make you feel hopeless and discouraged.